 Twice yearly examinations of your cat may allow early detection of hyperthyroidism, as well as other age related diseases.
 During the physical examination, your veterinarian may discover increased heart and respiratory rates, hypertension, a palpable thyroid gland, and loss of muscle mass.
-Routine screening of laboratory tests and blood pressure may detect abnormalities before clinical signs (bulleted list to left) are advanced.
-Blood testing can reveal elevation of thyroid hormones to establish a diagnosis of hyperthyroidism. occasionally, additional diagnostics may be required to confirm the diagnosis.
+Routine screening of laboratory tests and blood pressure may detect abnormalities before symptoms are advanced.
+Blood testing can reveal elevation of thyroid hormones to establish a diagnosis of hyperthyroidism.
+Occasionally, additional diagnostics may be required to confirm the diagnosis.
 Because hyperthyroidism can occur along with other medical conditions, and it affects other organs, a comprehensive screening of your cat's heart, kidneys, and other organ systems is imperative.